mwln/puz.rs/puz.md

 ## TODO ON DOCS

-- [] Add edge case scenarios to each section so they're clearly visible.
+- [] Finish edge case scenarios to each section so they're clearly visible.
 - [] Cleanup sections so they're _pure_ information, rather than conversational babble.
 - [] Sections should be in absolute order of how they typically appear.
 - [] There's no need to include pseudocode examples, as its not relevant to _parsing_ the file.
+They can live in a rust module if we want to reference it.
+- [] Checksumming routine needs to be investigated more.
+- [] Checksumming routines probably can live in another file.
 - [] Add note to GEXT section that next byte is `board_size` again. (possible that this occurs to GRBS as well)
+- [x] LTIM information is useless as its native info from the program.
+- [x] RUSR information is useless as its native info from the program.

 ---